sourovbd/Conveyance-Requisition-Management-System/README.md

 This part will be for integration between BIRT report and spring project.

-Any question, plz contact with the below persons:
+Any question, plz contact with us:

 Md.
 Atequr Rahman
 skype: sourovbd_sust